Digital Pitches

 • If you have links to bylines, please share (not necessary for returning writers)

 Boston Art Review is neither an academic journal nor a news magazine; it combines scholarship, criticism, and a creative voice that spans across genres and reaches diverse readership.
 We welcome pieces that are poignant, engaging, pertinent, and relevant to our time and place.
 We make considerations based on quality and originality and most importantly on how this piece will connect to broader dialogues within the field of contemporary art and cultural criticism.
+Article submissions may fit into the following categories, but our editorial team is happy to work with you on developing stories that push the boundaries of how art and criticism can be presented in print.

-Critical Perspectives: Approximately 1,500–2,000 words.
+Critical Perspectives: Approximately 1,500–2,500 words.
 These essays will present a critical discussion and evaluation of issues or ideas relevant to art and culture.
 These pieces may or may not directly reflect Boston but should reference the region within the piece.
 We encourage you to research or seek quotes and perspectives as needed.
 Critical perspectives should reference your own scholarship or position within the argument clearly.
 Creativity in this medium is expected.

 Reviews: Approximately 800–1,200 words.
 Reviews should cover exhibitions, gallery events, public art installations, or happenings within Greater Boston or across New England.
 This writing should be spirited, engaging, and critical without heavily relying on jargon.
 Don’t be afraid to express a critical opinion or be referential.
 There is an expectation that these reviews will include enough context/research to make them both timely and timeless in the print publication.
 Reviews do not have to be tied to the issue theme.